Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 In the eyes of the central bank, these were illegal and it was moving to secure the financial system from misuse by way of money laundering and consumer fraud.

-Though RBI did not impose an outright ban on cryptocurrency trading, it meant cryptocurrency traders had to use only peer to peer networks for transactions.
+Though RBI did not impose an outright ban on cryptocurrency trading, it meant cryptocurrency traders had to use the only peer to peer networks for transactions.

 RBI says that it has been cautioning users about the pitfalls of cryptocurrencies since 2013.

-Difference between cryptocurrency and virtual currency?
+Difference between cryptocurrency and virtual currency

 Virtual currency would be any currency without a physical form.
 One could argue that all our money, except for cash in our hands, is virtual as they are not physically being stored anywhere but are notional, ready for a transaction.
 But the virtual currency can be transformed into its physical form if needed (albeit to an extent).

 Cryptocurrencies have another attribute.
 They don’t have any representation in the physical form and are not rooted in any material goods (gold etc.) or guaranteed by any government.
-It is a private and decentralised form of currency/exchangeable commodity for trade, beyond the purview of any authority.
+It is a private and decentralized form of currency/exchangeable commodity for trade, beyond the purview of any authority.

 But is cryptocurrency a commodity?